cisco-en-programmability/dnacenter_wired_client_detail/README.md

 Client Overall Healthscore:   10

-This script may be changed to retrieve the information at a timestamp during the prior 7 days, or to add additional information about the client, as needed.
+This script may be changed to retrieve the information at a timestamp during the prior 7 days, or to provide additional information about the client, as needed.

 **License**